jessicahattig/Address-book/README.md

 Bob SR.

 # Third Test:
-"It should create an empty contacts constructor"
+"It should create an empty contacts constructor."
 # Code:
 AddressBook
 # Expected Output:
 this.contacts = {};

 # Describe: Contact()